denesbeck/apollo-express-server/README.md

 ## Usage <a name = "usage"></a>

-Explore the graph using [Apollo Studio](http://localhost:4000/graphql).
+Explore the graphs using [Apollo Studio](http://localhost:4000/graphql).

 ## Built Using <a name = "built_using"></a>